 Why you ask?
 Because the Seahawks have no worthy backup, and if Wilson were to go down to injury they don’t have an insurance policy like the Cowboys do.
 Who is our insurance policy you ask?

 “He’s a starter in this league.
 We have a starter but he’s a starter in this league and I can’t imagine somebody won’t give him a chance to play.” ~ Pete Carroll

 Carroll’s quote totally contradicts the whole purpose of Colin visiting Seattle.
 Just like the Cowboys, the Seahawks have no formidable backup in the event Dak or Russell were to be injured.
 So to say you’re not willing to take a starter as a backup is perplexing to say the least.
 Seattle essentially trolled Colin and the league with this move.
 Stay classy.

 The Cowboys have a different reason why they will not sign, or attempt to show any interest in Colin.
 So those of you who continue to write about Colin’s talent, skill set, and second chance opportunity angles on his behalf, please stop wasting your time.
-It’s not gonna happen unless it’s an urgent need from those other 31 teams.
+It’s not gonna happen unless it’s an urgent need from those other 31 teams, or nah?